 Based on the size of the treated vein or veins, you may need up to four treatments.

-First, you’ll have a consultation with your healthcare provider.
+First, you’ll have a consultation with a healthcare professional.
 They’ll help you determine if this procedure is right for you.
+Next, you may be advised to do the following:

-You should let your healthcare provider know about any other medical issues you have before your procedure.
+- Notify your healthcare professional about other medical issues you have before your procedure.

 You may experience minor cramping, stinging, or burning in the injected vein during sclerotherapy.
 The procedure can also be painful, especially if the sclerosing agent leaks into surrounding tissues.